barely-functional-de/SlackademicAdvisor-RAG/README.md

    - Reads the chunk data and Elasticsearch status before indexing the combined chunked documents into the LLM-Zoomcamp index set up in the `Setup_elasticsearch` block.

 6. **Init_postgres_database**:
-   - Initializes the PostgreSQL database with the table `conversations` and the required schema if it doesn’t exist.
+   - Initializes the PostgreSQL database with the tables `conversations`, and `user_feedback` and the required schema if it doesn’t exist.
    - Captures the search conversations used to query the LLM-Zoomcamp Elasticsearch database.

 7. **Elasticsearch_query_block**: